cirosantilli/china-dictatorship/FAQ.md

 ### FLG downplays the fact that it is a religion

+If asked if they follow a religion, I think most FLG practionners will say no. E.g. they call themsevels practitionners instead of believers.

-I think that most people in the West would classify FLG as a religion if they are told that it includes:
+But I think that most people in the West would classify FLG as a religion if they are told that it includes:

 - weekly meetings where they read from a sacred book
 - prescribed daily medication exercise hours, somewhat like Musulman Salah prayers